Juror in Kyle Rittenhouse trial dismissed for telling joke about police shooting of Jacob Blake - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ashley Killough, Brad Parks and Amir Vera contributed to this report.
+CNN’s Ashley Killough, Brad Parks Sara Sidner and Amir Vera contributed to this report.

 Comments